- The main role of cleansers is to clear away excess oil and impurities from your skin.

 What Is a Face Scrub?

-Many face scrubs contain added ingredients to hydrate and soothe your skin after exfoliation, such as aloe vera, coconut milk, and cucumber.
+Face scrubs are gel or cream-based products that are packed with tiny exfoliating granules.
+These granules are typically derived from fruit, seed and nut extracts.
+Many face scrubs contain added ingredients to hydrate and soothe skin after exfoliation, such as aloe vera, coconut milk and cucumber.

 How to use a face scrub